 If you do this, the MS fairy below will be very happy!

-Where to begin?
-Ella is one busy little bee!
-She is constantly on the move.
 She is cruising the furniture but when you try to help her walk by holding her hands she collapses her legs and falls to the ground.
 She is using her walker but it doesn't turn so well.
 She is climbing stairs and super fast.
 I realized this when I left her for a minute and came back to find her on the third step!

 She will not lie still for a diaper changing anymore.
 I was warned by friends about this but didn't realize it could be so bad.
 I have taken to strapping her down on the changing pad.
 We try to hand her interesting things to look at like the fan remote or a bottle of Jack but sometimes that doesn't even work.